Evaluations¶

 OpenJarvis has two distinct measurement systems that complement each other:

-| System | Package | Measures | Entry Point |
+| System | Module | Measures | Entry Point |

 |---|---|---|---|

-| Evaluations | openjarvis-evals |
+| Evaluations | openjarvis.evals |

-Correctness on academic datasets (accuracy, pass rate) | openjarvis-eval |
+Correctness on academic datasets (accuracy, pass rate) | jarvis eval |

-| Benchmarks | openjarvis |
+| Benchmarks | openjarvis.bench |

 Engine performance (latency, throughput) | jarvis bench |